(317)348-4884 Powered Paragliding Instruction.

 What is a powered paraglider?
-A PPG, as it's known, is a fabric glider, similar to a parachute, connected to a body worn harness with a gas or electric powered motor attached.
-Sometimes the glider and motor are attached to a tricycle with wheels and a seat, as seen at right.
+A PPG, as it's known, is a fabric glider similar to a parachute, connected to a body worn harness or a frame with wheels, with a gas or electric powered motor attached.
+Sometimes the glider and motor are attached to a tricycle with wheels and a seat, as seen at left.
+(Tricycle training is all we provide.)
 With foot launch PPGs the pilot's legs are the landing gear, and a small strap seat is provided for once they are in flight.
 The pilot can control the glider with a set of brake handles connected to the glider.
 The pilot controls the engine power through a hand-held throttle.
 A PPG IS a glider!
 It can glide to a landing without engine power.
 No license is required to fly a PPG, and people of all ages can join in the fun!

 PPGs are not highly regulated by the FAA, but they are regulated.
 For example, a PPG (Considered an "Ultra Light aircraft.") cannot fly over congested areas of houses and buildings.
 They can't fly over groups of people, or in a way that creates a hazard to anyone's property or personal safety on the ground.
 (Click here to view the FAA Part 103 regulations on Ultra-Light aircraft.)
 PPG's can't fly into most controlled airspace, and where they can there are additional requirements.
-PPG pilots are not allowed to carry passengers unless they hold an instructor rating AND have an exemption from the FAA.
-(For instructional flights ONLY!)
+PPG pilots are not allowed to carry passengers unless they hold an instructor rating AND have an exemption from the FAA for Powered Paragliding Instruction.

 PPGs can fly over sparsely populated areas, and can fly as low as they want, or all the way up to 17,999 feet!
 But a PPG pilot must always be able to make a safe landing in the event of an engine failure.
-A cornfield or road is a safe landing area.
+A cornfield or road is a safe landing area for paraglider flights.

-PPG's are legal to operate in and out of almost all non-towered airports.
+Powered Paraglider flights are legal to operate in and out of almost all non-towered airports.
 So if you live by a smaller airport without a control tower, you may see PPGs zooming around the area.
 Sometimes you will even see them do things like aerobatics!
-This can look quite scary, but it's perfectly legal if all the other rules are followed.
+This can look quite scary, but it's perfectly safe and legal if all the other rules are followed.
 These smaller airports are not allowed to exclude PPGs from operation at their facilities.
 If they try to, they risk losing their federal funding.

 While training in PPGs is not required by regulation, no person in their right mind would jump into a flying machine without training!
-That's where Marker Inbound Flight Training comes in!
+That's where Marker Inbound Flight Training comes in...
+We offer Powered Paragliding instruction!

 Marker Inbound provides training from instructors certified through the Aero Sports Connection.
 Our instructors are required to have the FAA exemption for tandem flying so they can actually take you up on your first few flights to let you get the hang of it before solo flight.
-While we do provide wheel launch (Pictured at right) training, we specialize in tricycle (Trike) training.
+We specialize in Powered Paraglider tricycle (Trike) training.

 Also, if you have been flying foot launch and want to transition to trikes we have a course just for you!